jelledruyts/IdentitySamplesB2C/README.md

 ### Console App calling Web API

 This scenario demonstrates that a .NET Core console application can perform a call to an external Web API _on behalf of the application itself_ (i.e. not on behalf of any user).
-This uses an OAuth 2.0 Client Credentials flow to acquire the access token to send to the Web API.
-Note that currently, Azure AD B2C does not directly support the Client Credentials flow (as B2C is all about _user_ flows), but you can still use the underlying Azure AD endpoints as with a non-B2C scenario.
-The challenge is that this uses different signing keys and other metadata, which means the Web API must be explicitly configured to trust _both_ these issuers.
+This uses an [OAuth 2.0 Client Credentials flow](https://docs.microsoft.com/azure/active-directory-b2c/client-credentials-grant-flow?pivots=b2c-user-flow) to acquire the access token to send to the Web API.

 To set this up locally, ensure you have performed the following steps:

 - Update the app registration for the Web API
-  - [Publish an app role](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#declare-roles-for-an-application) for granting the client application (i.e. with `allowedMemberTypes` set to `Application`) read permissions (e.g. with value `Identity.Reader`)
+  - [Publish an app role](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#declare-roles-for-an-application) for granting the client application (i.e. with `allowedMemberTypes` set to `Application`) read permissions (e.g. with value `Identity.Reader`)
 - Register an application in Azure AD B2C to represent the console app
   - Specify the API access to the Web API to grant it permissions to the app role you just registered (make sure to perform an admin consent for this permission)
 - Provide the relevant app settings to the console app

 Here are the relevant code fragments on the client side (the console app):

-- [Program.cs](Sample.Client.ConsoleNetCore/Program.cs#L48-49): use [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/) to request an access token for the `/.default` scope of the Web API (which is required for the Client Credentials flow)
+- [Program.cs](Sample.Client.ConsoleNetCore/Program.cs#L47-L50): use [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/) to request an access token for the `/.default` scope of the Web API (which is required for the Client Credentials flow)
-- [Program.cs](Sample.Client.ConsoleNetCore/Program.cs#L54): send the access token as a "bearer" token to the back-end Web API
+- [Program.cs](Sample.Client.ConsoleNetCore/Program.cs#L55): send the access token as a "bearer" token to the back-end Web API

-Here are the relevant code fragments on the server side (the Web API):

-- [Startup.cs](Sample.Api.AspNetCore/Startup.cs#L58-L79): add an additional JWT bearer configuration to trust the additional authority, i.e. the signing keys of the underlying Azure AD issuer of the B2C tenant

 ### User invitation using custom policy and `client_assertion` (deprecated)